opentofu/opentofu.org/blog/2025-04-25-help-us-test-opentofu-1-10-0-alpha2.md

 ---
 title: Help us test OpenTofu 1.10.0-alpha2
 slug: help-us-test-opentofu-1-10-0-alpha2
-image: /img/blog/help-us-test-opentofu-1-10-0-alpha2.png
+image: /img/blog/help-us-test-opentofu-1-10-0-alpha1.png
 ---

 Hello, OpenTofu community!
-We're thrilled to announce the second alpha release of OpenTofu 1.10.0 – a version that's shaping up to be one of our most feature-rich releases yet.
-Building on the foundation laid in alpha1, this release delivers several innovative enhancements and critical fixes that push OpenTofu forward in significant ways.
+We're thrilled to announce the second alpha release of OpenTofu 1.10.0!
+We have been hard at work adding new features, fixing bugs, and iterating with community feedback.
+This alpha delivers several long awaited features that we know you have been rooting for.

 Your involvement is crucial as we refine these features.
 If you have a **non-production** environment where you could test any of these new capabilities, we'd be grateful for your help.
 Even if everything works perfectly (which we hope it does!), your [feedback via GitHub issues](https://github.com/opentofu/opentofu/issues/new/choose) is invaluable to ensuring 1.10.0 becomes the rock-solid release our community deserves.

-Let's dive into what makes this alpha release worth your attention.

 :::warning